scriptmaker187/rayfield/README.md

 	Debounce = true
 	if notify then
 		if useMobileSizing then
-			RayfieldLibrary:Notify({Title = "Interface Hidden", Content = "Dev-Hub has been hidden, you can unhide the interface by tapping 'Show Dev-Hub'.", Duration = 7}) else
+			RayfieldLibrary:Notify({Title = "Dev-Hub Hidden", Content = "Dev-Hub has been hidden, you can unhide the interface by tapping 'Show Dev-Hub'.", Duration = 7}) else
-			RayfieldLibrary:Notify({Title = "Interface Hidden", Content = "Dev-Hub has been hidden, you can unhide the interface by tapping V.", Duration = 7}) end
+			RayfieldLibrary:Notify({Title = "Dev-Hub Hidden", Content = "Dev-Hub has been hidden, you can unhide the interface by tapping V.", Duration = 7}) end
 	end
 	TweenService:Create(Main, TweenInfo.new(0.5, Enum.EasingStyle.Exponential), {Size = UDim2.new(0, 470, 0, 0)}):Play()